|Deletions are marked like this.||Additions are marked like this.|

 I have some data I would like to get your opinion on.
 Can I show it to you?

 - Sure!
 But please know that if you show us during a tutorial, questions from students about that tutorial will have to take priority over personal data questions.
-If you email Allison prior to the course, she can try to arrange some help.
+If you email Allison or Emma prior to the course, they can try to arrange some help.